 Prevention: What You Can Do to Protect Your Heart

 Heart disease is the leading cause of death among women in the United States—and it’s preventable.
-The high statistics are not hard to believe when you stop and look at the way most American’s are living today.
-The high stress lifestyle, combined with a nutrient poor diet and the many chemicals we are exposed to daily make many women susceptible to heart problems and complications that we did not have to face in generations past.
+The high statistics are not hard to believe when you stop and look at the way most Americans are living today.
+The high stress lifestyle, a nutrient poor diet, and daily exposure to chemicals make many women susceptible to heart problems and complications that were not factors in previous generations.

 So what can you do to protect yourself?
 You can start be evaluating your lifestyle and making adjustments where needed.

 A healthy lifestyle can lower the risk of heart disease.
 If you already have heart disease, a healthy lifestyle may prevent it from getting worse.

 - Following a healthy diet abundant in vegetables and fruit, good quality (hormone and antibiotic free) protein, legumes, and moderate amounts of healthy fats like olive oil and avocado